salesforcecli/plugin-org/messages/open.md

 # flags.source-file.summary

-Path to an ApexPage or FlexiPage to open in the browser.
+Path to an ApexPage or FlexiPage to open in Lightning App Builder.

 # flags.path.summary